 Of the four groups of people I mentioned before in terms of our global awareness about the environmental issue, it’s interesting that an informal partnership has now been forged between the environmental scientists and the activists, who are both clearly aware of the daunting scale of the challenges before us, and who both need each other in the face of all that stands in the way of change—by which I mean the whole system of self-interested politics, the corporate capture of governments, the prevalent inertia and public complacency.
 So if we talk in spiritual terms of love and awareness, then the activists and awakened scientists are certainly engaging the attributes of the heart more than anyone else on this issue, which they express in terms of maturity and responsibility as I previously said.

-Please therefore know that it is not my intention to criticise any activists or imply they are going the wrong way, but it may be helpful if we look at what is missing from global activism in order to try and intuit more clearly the new ways of engaging the heart.
+Please therefore know that it is not my intention to criticise any activists of whatever political or ideological persuasion, but it may be helpful if we look at what is missing from global activism in order to try and intuit more clearly the new ways of engaging the heart.
 For is it possible that there is a different kind of activism altogether that we can pursue with unprecedented numbers of other people, one that is based on the idea of togetherness, of freedom, of a non-divided approach to human relationships beyond isms and ideology?
 Unfortunately, what we find is that many activists at the present time adopt a stance of anti-capitalism, including in environmental campaigning and academic circles where the challenge is even framed in terms of ‘capitalism vs the climate’.
 This may be understandable to a degree considering the immensity of the forces that oppose us, but it is a grave mistake to believe that we are somehow free from capitalism ourselves, when in fact we are all a constituent part of the system’s functioning and processes—a point that I hope was made clear in our earlier discussion.

 Hence it is an impossibility to stand against capitalism when that implies we are separate from the problems in our society, and this ill-considered reasoning creates a further ‘ism’ within itself that is equally a part of the problem.
 This is a subject that I have written about many times before, suffice to say that there is no love in that understanding—it is just cerebral.
 The problem isn’t capitalism, it isn’t neoliberalism, it isn’t conservatism or libertarianism—the problem is a lack of love and right human relationship in our world.
 And the forces of commercialisation are at the centre of this problem today through their pernicious conditioning for people to consume, to become successful, to live materialistically and with indifference to others.